 - a.
-The following data and calculations are the minimum requirements for submission: - 1) All calculations and designs. - Catalog cut sheets showing capacities and selection points for all equipment. - 3) Heat and mass balances for all systems. - 4) Pressure drop calculations. - 2.
-Instrumentation design: Include flow diagrams, P&I diagrams, wiring diagrams, and catalog information on all equipment.
+Include flow diagrams, P&I diagrams, wiring diagrams, and catalog information on all equipment.
 Coordinate design with all vendor control packages to achieve sequences of operation. - 3.
 Provide system schematics for chilled water, heating hot water, condensing water, water treatment and associated mechanical systems. - 4.
+Provide an HVAC zoning diagram to indicate the areas being served by its designated AC unit. - 5.
 Submit type of chemical water treatment system and approach proposed for chilled water and heating hot water systems, with sufficient literature to validate approach and technology, along with references from projects and users where system has been employed for at least one year.
-Specific emphasis should be given to successful treatment programs in connecting new hydronic systems to existing buildings. - 5.
+Specific emphasis should be given to successful treatment programs in connecting new hydronic systems to existing buildings. - 6.
 Project specifications shall clearly indicate that the Contractor shall submit, as a minimum, the following to demonstrate compliance with these requirements. - a.
 Shop drawings showing all the duct layout, piping, AC equipment, pumps, valves, and other equipment including piping accessories to complete the work. - b.
 Describe phasing of project implementation and strategy. - c.
 Manufacturer's product catalog. - d.
 HVAC system air balance report. - e.
 Copy of manufacturer equipment warranty documents shall be submitted during project closeout. - f.
 Supplement, as appropriate, with graphic material to convey the design intent. - g.
 Describe approach to commissioning of systems.
 Identify roles and responsibilities of key players. - h.
 Training Schedule.
 LAWA to attend the equipment operations training.
-LAWA maintenance personnel shall be properly trained in the operation and maintenance of all installed HVAC system for minimum of 8 hours (4 hours classroom training and 4 hours hands-on) prior to final acceptance by LAWA.
+LAWA maintenance personnel shall be properly trained in the operation and maintenance of all installed HVAC system for minimum of 8 hours per shift (4 hours classroom training and 4 hours hands-on) prior to final acceptance by LAWA.